 • focusing on replacing negative thoughts with positive ones

-• connecting with a local community (find a support network, or volunteer as a break from everyday situations)
+• connecting with a local community, such as finding a support network or volunteering as a break from everyday situations

-• talking to friends, family, or a healthcare professional if feeling overwhelmed
+• talking with friends, family, or a healthcare professional if feeling overwhelmed

-Topical treatments can help to treat the rash in the short-term, while long-term management of anxiety can help to treat and prevent anxiety rash from reoccurring.
+Topical treatments can help treat the rash in the short term, while long-term management of anxiety can help treat and prevent anxiety rash from reoccurring.